DataDog/documentation/content/en/product_analytics/_index.md

 ## Getting started

-To start using Product Analytics, you need to enable it for each application you want to monitor user behavior for:
+To start using Product Analytics, enable it for each application where you want to monitor user behavior:

 1. Select the application you want to monitor from the [Application Management][9] list.
 2. Under PRODUCT SETTINGS, click **Product Analytics**.